dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 | `Difference` |  | `PlusDarker` |
 | `Exclusion` |  | `PlusLighter` |

 The order that the members are listed in the table above is the same as in the `BlendMode` enumeration.
 The first column lists the 12 *separable* blend modes, while the second column lists the *non-separable* blend modes.
-Finally, the third column lists the *Porter-Duff** blend modes.
+Finally, the third column lists the *Porter-Duff* blend modes.

 ## Porter-Duff blend modes

 The Porter-Duff blend modes, named after Thomas Porter and Tom Duff, define 12 compositing operators that describe how to compute the color resulting from the composition of the source with the destination.

-The Porter-Duff blend modes can best be described by considering the case of drawing two rectangles that contain transparent areas:
+These compositing operators can best be described by considering the case of drawing two rectangles that contain transparent areas:

 :::image type="content" source="blendmodes-images/porterduff-source-destination.png" alt-text="Screenshot of the two overlapping rectangles, using the DestinationOver blend mode.":::